progrium/termshare/README.md

 Share interactive control with a copilot and/or a readonly view of your terminal with others.
 Copilots and viewers can use the client or a web-based terminal.

 NOTICE: This tool can already be quite dangerous, but it's also currently NOT using TLS.
-Use at your own risk...

-<script data-gittip-username="termshare" src="//gttp.co/v1.js"></script>
+When the [termshare Gittip](https://www.gittip.com/termshare) reaches $5/wk, we'll run the service with SSL.

 ```
 $ termshare